dilafar/banking-microservice-app/README.md

 - Install the Istio control plane (`istiod`) in the `istio-system` namespace.
 - This component handles service discovery, traffic routing, and security policies.
 - Install an Istio ingress gateway to manage incoming external traffic.
-- Configure it to use an AWS Network Load Balancer (NLB) for handling requests.
+- Configure it to use an Azure Load Balancer for handling requests.
-- Create a security group that allows inbound HTTP (80) and HTTPS (443) traffic.
+- Create a network security group that allows inbound HTTP (80) and HTTPS (443) traffic.
-- Attach this security group to the Istio ingress gateway for external access.
+- Attach this network security group to the subnet within the cluster's virtual network to enable external access.
-- Store `istio-cert.pem` and `istio-key.pem` in AWS Secrets Manager.
+- Store `istio-cert.pem` and `istio-key.pem` in Azure Key Vault.
 - Fetch the certificate through External Secrets and configure Istio to allow HTTPS traffic from the gateway.
 - Configure Istio to enforce mTLS for secure service-to-service communication.
 - Ensure all services are using encrypted and authenticated connections within the mesh.